MicrosoftDocs/azure-docs/articles/api-management/vscode-tutorial-service-instance.md

 > [!div class="checklist"]
 > * Import an API into API Management
 > * Edit the API
+> * Apply API Management policies
 > * Test the API
-> * Apply API Management policies

 The API Management Extension provides additional features to work with your APIs.
-For example, learn how to [debug polices](api-management-debug-policies.md) (available in the Developer service tier only).
+For example, [debug polices](api-management-debug-policies.md) (available in the Developer service tier), or create and manage [named values](api-management-howto-properties.md).